btcnhung1299/study-notes/Reinforcement Learning/Key Concepts/Bellman equation.md

-Bellman equation states that the [[Value Function]] of a state (and action) is the sum of its immediate reward and the upcoming rewards (either by expectation or optimal ones, which gives raise to Bellman Expectation and Bellman Optimality Equation).
+Bellman equation states that the [[value function]] of a state (and action) is the sum of its immediate reward and the upcoming rewards (either by expectation or optimal ones, which gives raise to Bellman Expectation and Bellman Optimality Equation).

-> Application: Bellman equation can be used in prediction/planning (by using Bellman Expectation Equation to find the latent [[Value Function]]) and control (to find the optimal [[Policy]] by using Bellman Optimality Equation)
+> Application: Bellman equation can be used in prediction/planning (by using Bellman Expectation Equation to find the latent [[value function]]) and control (to find the optimal [[policy]] by using Bellman Optimality Equation)

 ## Bellman Expectation Equation

-- From the definition of [[Action-value Function, or Q-function]]:
+- From the definition of [[action-value function (Q-function)]]:
 	$$\begin{align}
 	Q(S_t = s, A_t = a)
 	&= \mathbb{E} [G_t \mid S_t = s, A_t = a] \\